Kia Carnival: Philippines

 The fourth-generation Carnival was launched in the Philippines on 17 February 2022, with two trim levels: EX and SX.
-In the Philippines, it comes as 8-seater configuration and with the 2.2-litre diesel engine.
+In the Philippines, it comes as 8-seater configuration and with the 2.2-litre CRDi diesel engine.

 The facelifted Carnival was launched in the Philippines on 20 September 2024, with the same trim levels and engine option from the pre-facelift model.
 Unlike the pre-facelift model, the facelift model variants comes with a 7-seater configuration.
 The Turbo HEV powertrain was later added for the SX trim in November 2024, as the first hybrid electric vehicle from Kia marketed in the Philippines.
 The Turbo HEV EX variant was added in March 2025.

+Singapore

+The fourth-generation Carnival was launched in Singapore on 29 April 2021, in the sole SX Tech Pack powered by the 2.2-litre CRDi diesel engine.
+In Singapore, the Carnival is available with 8 and 7-seater configurations.

+The facelifted Carnival was launched in Singapore on 21 July 2024, it is available with 8-seater and 7-seater variants powered by the 1.6-litre T-GDi Hybrid turbocharged petrol.

+Taiwan

+The fourth-generation Carnival was launched in Taiwan on 13 April 2021, with four trim levels: Classic, Luxury, Premium, and Top Tier.
+In Taiwan, all trims come standard with the 7-seater configuration while the 8-seater configuration is optional for the Luxury and Premium trims.
+All variants are solely powered by the 2.2-litre CRDi diesel engine.
+In April 2024, the Space Edition model (8-seater) was made available limited to 100 units to celebrate Kia's 10th anniversary in Taiwan.

+The facelifted Carnival was launched in Taiwan on 5 December 2024, with three trim levels: Trendy, Apex and Signature, powered by the 2.2-litre CRDi diesel engine.
+Unlike the pre-facelift model, all trims of the facelift model come standard with the 7-seater configuration.
+In September 2025, the 8-seater configuration was made available for the Apex and Signature trims.

 Thailand

-The fourth-generation Carnival was launched in Thailand in November 2020, as the first right-hand drive market to debut the Carnival.
-In Thailand, the Carnival comes in 11-seater configuration and with the 2.2-litre diesel engine.
+The fourth-generation Carnival was launched in Thailiand in November 2020.
+In Thailand, the Carnival comes in 11-seater configuration and with the 2.2-litre CRDi diesel engine.
 Three trim levels are available: Limited (later replaced by LX), EX and SXL.
 The SXL Luxury (7-seater) variant was added in March 2024.

 The facelifted Carnival was launched in Thailand on 3 October 2025, with two trim levels: SXL Premium (7-seater) and SXL Luxury (7-seater), both variants are powered by the 1.6-litre T-GDi Hybrid turbocharged petrol.